Björn Hellgren: Asian Tour

 In January 2020, Hellgren joined the Asian Tour after finishing tied 9th at Q-School, but only competed in one event, the Bandar Malaysia Open, before play was halted due to the COVID-19 pandemic.
 He returned in November 2021 when the 2020–21–22 Asian Tour resumed.
 Hellgren played in 5 of the season's 8 tournaments, making each cut, and finished 57th on the Order of Merit.

-Hellgren climbed to 41st in the Order of Merit on the 2022 Asian Tour, with a tie for 3rd at the Yeangder TPC in Taiwan his best result.
+Hellgren climbed to 41st in the Order of Merit on the 2022 Asian Tour, with a tie for 3rd at the Yeangder TPC in Taiwan his best result, and topped the driving distance stats at 313.62 yards.
 In 2024 he recorded four top-10 finishes, including a T7 at the International Series Thailand, and ended the season 31st in the Order of Merit.
 In 2025, Hellgren held the outright lead at the halfway point of the Shinhan Donghae Open at Jack Nicklaus Golf Club Korea, co-sanctioned by the Korean Tour and Japan Golf Tour, after an eight-under-par 64.
 He ultimately tied for 12th.

+Hellgren secured his maiden Asian Tour title at the 2025 season finale, the Saudi Open.
+With the win, he climbed to 6th place in the final 2025 Order of Merit and received a bye into the second round of the LIV Golf promotions event in Florida, where he finished top-3 to earn a place on the 2026 LIV Golf League.
+In his first 10 starts on LIV, where his best finish was a tied 17th at LIV Golf UK, he collected more winnings than in his previous 10 seasons on the Challenge Tour and Asian Tour combined.

+On the 2026 Asian Tour, he finished top-10 at the Singapore Open.